 - We do not receive IELTS results electronically as we do TOEFL so students must direct IELTS to send an official hard-copy of their results to UCSD.

-- Prospective students should take the general GRE and TOEFL by December before the January application deadline.
+- Prospective students should take the general GRE and TOEFL in time for scores to arrive by the application deadline.

 - Request ETS to send official GRE scores to UC San Diego institutional code 4836 and department code 0224 (if you already submitted scores under the previous department code, 1603, it's fine).
 The TOEFL code is 69.

 - More information: Graduate Division Admissions FAQ